What are Dental Implants?

 - Forgetfulness, irritability or depression

-- Silent Nite is flexible, thin and comfortable, and it exhibits documented clinical success in mitigating or even preventing the disruptive, unhealthy effects of snoring and sleep apnea.
+In cases where patients suffer from severe snoring, but do not have sleep apnea, the silent night guard can help reduce snoring significantly.
+Silent Nite is flexible, thin and comfortable, and it exhibits documented clinical success in mitigating or even preventing the disruptive, unhealthy effects of snoring and sleep apnea.
 It moves the lower jaw into a forward position, increasing space in the airway tube and reducing air velocity and soft tissue vibration.
 The connectors are easily interchangeable by the patient.

 Sleep Apnea Questionnaire